jlevy/og-equity-compensation/README.md

 Keep in mind that these numbers are more typical for startups located in California.
-The amount raised at various stages is typically smaller for companies located 💰[outside of Silicon Valley](https://www.nytimes.com/2016/08/22/business/economy/bay-area-start-ups-find-low-cost-outposts-in-arizona.html), where what would be called a seed round may be called a Series A in, say, Texas, Colorado, or Columbus, where there are fewer companies competing for investment from fewer venture firms, and costs associated with growth (including providing livable salaries) are [lower](http://www.chicagotribune.com/bluesky/technology/ct-silicon-valley-midwest-startups-20150925-story.html).
+The amount raised at various stages is typically smaller for companies located 💰[outside of Silicon Valley](https://www.nytimes.com/2016/08/22/business/economy/bay-area-start-ups-find-low-cost-outposts-in-arizona.html), where what would be called a seed round may be called a Series A in, say, Houston, Denver, or Columbus, where there are fewer companies competing for investment from fewer venture firms, and costs associated with growth (including providing livable salaries) are [lower](http://www.chicagotribune.com/bluesky/technology/ct-silicon-valley-midwest-startups-20150925-story.html).